joelhawksley/identity/talks/2022-breaking-up-with-the-bundle/outline.md

   We have some lofty goals ahead of us at GitHub
   We want GitHub to look and interact differently

+  This talk is as much about what not to do

   Global variables are bad, don’t hold CSS to standards we use for other code hard to split up CSS and serve only what is needed bundle cache broken by many deploys